HOSTED-POWER/docs-turbostack-app/readme.md

 ## Welcome ⚡️

 You have reached our TurboStack® documentation pages because you're interested in the full blown TurboStack® experience.
 We have several scalable packages, tailored for the fastest performance.
-We offer staging & production packages, which can be clustered if needed. `<a href="https://www.hosted-power.com/en/turbostack#our-packages" target="_blank">`Check out our packages here `</a>`.
+We offer staging & production packages, which can be clustered if needed.
+[Check out our packages here](https://www.hosted-power.com/en/turbostack#our-packages).

 If this is the first time you're trying to log in to your PoC-environment or your Production TurboStack, you've come to the right place.
 This is where you start.
 So let's get goin'!